snakemake/snakemake-executor-plugin-slurm/docs/further.md

 To obtain a template for a cluster-specific profile, search at the [Snakemake cluster profiles repository](https://github.com/snakemake/snakemake-cluster-profiles).
 This repository not only provides configuration templates, but also maintainer contacts and deployment hints.

-Your users will install Snakemake by Conda, add this Slurm executor plugin, and their workflows.
+Your users will install Snakemake by Conda, add this Slurm executor plugin, and source code for their workflows.
 Alternatively, Snakemake is provided by [Spack](https://packages.spack.io/package.html?name=snakemake) and [Easybuild](https://docs.easybuild.io/version-specific/supported-software/s/snakemake/), which both update regularly.